-- Depressurize the blast machine. - Lock-out and tag-out the compressed air supply. - Bleed the air supply line to the blast machine.

-6.1 Removing Damp Abrasive From The Blast Machine.

-- 6.1.1 To clear a minor blockage caused from damp abrasive, during operation, rapidly open and close the choke valve several times. - 6.1.2 For more difficult blockages, proceed as follows: See Section 6.2 to check for obstructions in the metering valve. - 6.1.2.1 With the blast machine off, disconnect the blast hose and remove the gasket from the quick coupling on the machine. - 6.1.2.2 Place the machine so that the outlet is pointed away from any objects or persons.
+- Depressurize the blast machine. - Lock-out (Be certain the air supply is off and that it cannot be started while work is in process) and tag-out (Be certain the air supply is clearly marked to prevent restarting while work is in process) the compressed air supply - Bleed the air supply line to the blast machine. - 6.1 Removing Damp Abrasive From The Blast Machine. - 6.1.1 To clear a minor blockage caused from damp abrasive, during operation, rapidly open and close the choke valve several times. - 6.1.2 For more difficult blockages, proceed as follows: See Section 6.2 to check for obstructions in the metering valve. - 6.1.2.1 With the blast machine off, disconnect the blast hose and remove the gasket from the quick coupling on the machine. - 6.1.2.2 Place the machine so that the outlet is pointed away from any objects or persons.